-Michael Sanchez, M.S. is a Doctoral student in Counseling Psychology at the University of Wisconsin-Madison and a Project Assistant at the WCER’s Center for College-Workforce Transitions (CCWT).
+Michael Sanchez, MS is a 2nd-year Doctoral student in Counseling Psychology at the University of Wisconsin-Madison and a Project Assistant at the WCER’s Center for College-Workforce Transitions (CCWT).
 Originally from Jacksonville, NC, Michael received a B.A in East Asian Studies from Stanford University and worked in the Bay Area at Airbnb as a Recruiter prior to receiving his Master of Science in Counseling from the University of Wisconsin-Madison.

 Michael’s overall research agenda focuses on investigating how structural forces related to power, privilege, and oppression impact vocational and psychological outcomes for individuals across the lifespan.
-Michael is interested in understanding social class as a cultural variable from various perspectives, including understanding the psychological impact of social class acculturation and social mobility as it relates to identity development.
-His research interests includes subjective measures of social class (i.e., differential status identity), cultural mismatch theory, minority stress, stereotype threat, identity-based motivation, and the social class worldview model.
+Michael is interested in understanding social class as a cultural variable from various perspectives, including understanding the psychological impact of social class code-switching and social mobility as it relates to identity development.
+His research interests include subjective measures of social class (i.e., differential status identity), cultural mismatch theory, minority stress, stereotype threat, identity-based motivation, and the social class worldview model.

 As a Psychologist-trainee, Michael works from an existential-phenomenological theoretical lens.
-Michael’s clinical interests include working with adult clients with complex trauma experiences and across domains of identity development (i.e., vocational identity, LGBTQ+), meaning-making, depression, anxiety, life design, career construction and both individual and community mental health interventions.
+Michael’s clinical interests include working with adult clients with complex trauma experiences and across domains of identity development (i.e., vocational identity, LGBTQ+), meaning-making, depression, anxiety, life design, career construction, and both individual and community mental health interventions.

 On a more personal note, Michael enjoys playing Dungeons & Dragons, creative writing, hiking, rollerblading, traveling, listening to all types of music, running, and reading existential philosophy.